Academic Year Undergraduate Research Initiative (AYURI)

 Additionally, the Office of the Vice Provost has continued funding for faculty-student research teams whose research falls into the category of gender-related research.
 If awarded, a research team will receive a $500 supply fund, both the faculty member and the student will receive a $500 stipend for their participation in the project, and the student will receive a $1,000 scholarship ONLY if they are eligible for aid.
 If you would like to be considered, please make a "Gender AYURI" note on your application.
 If you wish your proposal for the gender-based AYURI, if not awarded, to be considered for a standard AYURI grant, please indicate so when submitting your application.
 Funding recommendations for these awards are made by members of the Committee on Women Faculty.

-All students that receive AYURI funding for academic year research support are expected to present at the Seaver College Research and Scholarly Achievement Symposium held each spring.
+NOTE: Students that receive either Standard AYURI or Gender-AYURI funding are expected to present at the Seaver College Research and Scholarly Achievement Symposium held each spring.
 Fall projects will be presented in the subsequent spring banquet, while spring projects will be presented the following year.